by Andrew Tropin, Ramin Honary

 portable across Scheme implementations.

-produces both a body thunk and a separate arguments thunk; the other
+produces both a body thunk and a separate arguments thunk, and an

-matches an arbitrary expression and produces only a body thunk.
-Both
+arbitrary expression, which produces only a body thunk.
+Both shapes

 the primitive; the immediate form simply invokes it.
 This factoring

-keeps the macro logic in one place and makes suite thunks the natural
+keeps the macro logic in one place and makes suite loaders the natural

 unit of composition.

-The suite-thunk form returns a procedure that, when
+The suite-loader form returns a procedure that, when

 called, sends a runner/load-suite message to the current